Quenelle (gesture): By professional athletes

 When French footballer Nicolas Anelka of West Bromwich Albion F.C. performed the quenelle to celebrate scoring a goal on 28 December 2013, the gesture became an international news story and one of the most searched terms on Google.
 Anelka described the gesture as anti-establishment rather than religious in nature, and said he did a quenelle as a "special dedication" to his friend Dieudonné.
 A subsequent statement released by West Bromwich said Anelka agreed not to perform the quenelle again, but nevertheless on 27 February 2014, Anelka was banned for five matches and fined £80,000 for this action.
 In response to the incident, club sponsor Zoopla announced that it would not continue its sponsorship deal with West Bromwich after the 2013–14 season.
 Dieudonné, who intended to visit and support Anelka in England, was banned from entry to the United Kingdom in February 2014.
-Anelka was subsequently dismissed by West Brom on 15 March 2014.
+Anelka was dismissed by West Bromwich on 15 March 2014.

 In November 2013, a photograph of French footballer Mamadou Sakho performing the quenelle with Dieudonné was discovered.
 Sakho said he had been tricked into making a quenelle without knowing its meaning, and that the photo had been taken six months earlier.

 Following the Anelka incident, a photograph surfaced of former French professional basketball player Tony Parker, then playing for the San Antonio Spurs of the National Basketball Association (NBA), performing the quenelle alongside Dieudonné.
 Parker apologized, saying he did not know at the time that "it could be in any way offensive or harmful".